-Exams: Dates in Course Calendar (but first three are on a Thu); all exams in classroom and closedeverything unless otherwise noted.
-Exam 2 ('midterm') and Exam 4 (final) are open-designatedtextbook and cumulative; you may bring a hard-copy of the textbook but you are not allowed to borrow one during the exam.
-Exam1 and Exam 3 are 50 min, Exam 2 is 100min, and Exam 4 is 120min.
+Exams: Dates in Course Calendar; all exams in classroom and closed-everything unless otherwise noted.
+Exam 2 ('midterm') and Exam 4 ('final') are open-designated-textbook and cumulative; you may bring a hard-copy of the textbook but you are not allowed to borrow one during the exam.
+Exam1 and Exam 3 are 50 min, Exam 2 is 75min, and Exam 4 is 120min.
+If Exam1 is a snow day, it will get cancelled.
+Its 100 pts will be spread evenly to Exam 2 and